Welcome to the NSC

 Mooring Allocations

-With floating dock facilities for 501 boats, NSC’s harbour is among the largest of any Canadian sailing or yacht club.
+With floating dock facilities for 501 boats, the NSC’s harbour is among the largest of any Canadian sailing or yacht club.
 Most of the time our harbour is full or close to full, but like any club, we experience regular turnover in our membership, which means that slips do become available on an ongoing basis.
 As a result, new members who wish to moor a boat in the harbour rarely wait long for a slip.
 Depending on the size of your boat and the availability of suitable slips, you may not need to wait at all.

-The maximum vessel dimensions that NSC will accommodate are as follows: Length overall 37′ 6″, beam 12’ 9″, draft 5’ 6”.
-We define length overall as meaning the full measured length of the vessel from the furthest point forward to the furthest point aft, including fixed items such as a pulpit, outboard motor bracket, rudder, folded davits, and anchor mounts.
+The maximum vessel dimensions that the NSC will accommodate are as follows: Length overall 37′ 6″, beam 12â 9″, draft 5â 6â.
+We define length overall as meaning the full measured length of the vessel from the furthest point forward to the furthest point aft.

-Current mooring allocation lists may be found on the bulletin board located outside the club office and on the Mooring Allocation page.
-Updated lists are posted each spring not less than two weeks prior to the club’s official launch day, which is generally the first Saturday in May.
+We post updated lists on the NSC website each spring not less than two weeks prior to the Clubâs official launch day, which is generally the first Saturday in May.

 Trailer Launch

-Cars are not permitted in the Dry Sail area around the dinghy moorings.
-Dinghies may only be launched with a member’s or club-owned dolly as the ramp cannot sustain the weight of any vehicle.
+Cars are not permitted in the dry sail area around the dinghy moorings.
+Dinghies may only be launched with a member’s or Club-owned dolly as the ramp cannot sustain the weight of any vehicle.
 Vehicles are not permitted on the dinghy ramps.

 Service Docks

-NSC’s service docks are available for members who wish to pump out their holding tanks, recharge batteries, obtain fresh water, wash their boats or refuel.
-The red hoses provide clean city water and should only be used to fill fresh water tanks.
-The other hoses supply water pumped directly from the harbour and should be used when washing your boat or flushing a holding tank.
+The NSCâs service docks are available for members who wish to pump out their holding tanks, recharge batteries, obtain fresh water, wash their boats or refuel.
+Two hoses are present at service slips: one for fresh water and a second for river water (as indicated by the posted signs).
+River water should be used when washing your boat or flushing a holding tank.

-- Slip #9, beside the south crane well, needs to be available at all times for people who are trailer-launching their boats.
+Special restrictions apply to Slip #9, beside the south crane well, which must be available at all times for people who are trailer-launching their boats.

 Pump-out Procedures

-(Bear in mind that there is usually at least one experienced member at the service dock, and he or she will likely be happy to help out or offer advice.)
+Bear in mind that there is usually at least one experienced member at the service dock, and he or she will likely be happy to help out or offer advice.

 Running the length of the service dock, on the surface of the dock near the wall, is a grey plastic pipe.
 Extending vertically from the pipe is a series of inlets fitted with red T-valves.
 You also find a long green hose with clamps on one end and a shut-off valve on the other end.
 The hose will generally be connected to one of the inlets.
-To pump out your boat’s holding tank, follow these steps:
+To pump out your boatâs holding tank, follow these steps:

-- If the hose won’t reach your boat’s waste deck fitting, simply flip open the clamps, disconnect the hose from the inlet and move it to an inlet that is closer to your boat.
+- If the hose wonât reach your boatâs waste deck fitting, simply flip open the clamps, disconnect the hose from the inlet and move it to an inlet that is closer to your boat.

 - Make sure all of the red T-valves are in the closed (horizontal) position, and then open the one for the inlet you plan to use.

-- Close the valve on the pump-out hose nozzle and then insert it into your boat’s waste pump-out deck fitting.
+- Close the valve on the pump-out hose nozzle and then insert it into your boatâs waste pump-out deck fitting.
 Keep a bit of downward pressure on the nozzle so that the rubber end forms a seal against the deck fitting.
 Then open the valve on the nozzle.
-There is a good amount of pressure in the system so it won’t take long to empty your holding tank – typically 30-60 seconds at most depending on the size of your holding tank.
+There is a good amount of pressure in the system so it wonât take long to empty your holding tank â typically 30-60 seconds at most depending on the size of your holding tank.

 - Close the valve on the nozzle before you remove it from the deck fitting.
 Then carefully lay the nozzle down on your deck.